Samsung/tizen-docs/docs/application/web/tutorials/process/app-dev-process.md

 <a name="create"></a>
 ## Creating the Application Project

-After you have planned and designed your application, you are ready to [create the application project](creating-app-project.md) in the Tizen Studio.
+After you have planned and designed your application, you are ready to [create the application project](creating-app-project.md) in Tizen Studio.

-The Tizen Studio provides various project templates that make it easier for you to start coding your application.
+Tizen Studio provides various project templates that make it easier for you to start coding your application.
 When you create a new project, you can select a specific template or sample.
 Based on the selection, the Tizen Web [Project Wizard](../../../tizen-studio/web-tools/project-wizard.md) automatically creates basic functionalities that the application has to implement to be able to run.
 The default project files and folders are also created.

 <a name="set"></a>